slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Life is a balancing act.
 Most things are not binary.

 The dose makes the poison: excess turns good into bad.
 The hardest skill is knowing when to stop.
 Balance isn’t equal time in every area of your life either, it’s steady progress in health, wealth, relationships, and growth.

-Hints:

-- Don’t make your job your whole life, or your art your sole income.
-- Two approaches to self-improvement (Mark Manson): the self-improvement junkie and the self-improvement tourist.

 > *"Where there is too much, something is missing." (...)
 "Sunshine all the time makes a desert."